aniasin/RPG/ReadMe.md

 + **BehaviorTree**

-Simple task: Npc looks for weapons and equips.
+Simple BTtask: Npc looks for weapons and equips.
 Stops looking for weapon when fully equipped.

-Simple task: Npc follow Player.
+Simple BTtask: Npc follow Player.
 When sight is lost pursue the last player's direction seen.

+Simple BTtask: Npc Aggro.
+When Player's reached, NPC attacks, defend, retreat or flee.
+(Only UE_LOG for now)

 + **EnvironmentQuery**